gatsbyjs/gatsby/docs/docs/building-with-components.md

 sites.
 To see full working examples, check out the [examples directory](https://github.com/gatsbyjs/gatsby/tree/master/examples) in the Gatsby repo.

 # Non-page components
 A Non-page component is embedded inside some other component forming a hierarchy that can get quite deep Gatsby uses GraphQL to enable components to declare the data they need.Using StaticQuery, you can colocate a component with its data.
-Hence no longer is it required to pass data down from Layout to Header.